krizkontrolz/Home-Assistant-nextion_handler/UI_Design/README.md

 The SVG files have full multi-page project examples (a lot more than the thumbnails), have template components that be easily adapted, and use 'swatches' for easily changing the color scheme off all components.

-The UI designs rely on [a robust implementation of 'gestures'](https://github.com/krizkontrolz/Home-Assistant-nextion_handler/tree/main/Tips_and_Tricks), so that touch-interactive components can cover the entire screen.
+The UI designs rely on [a robust implementation of 'gestures'](https://github.com/krizkontrolz/Home-Assistant-nextion_handler/tree/main/Tips_and_Tricks), so that touch-interactive components can make full use of the entire small screen area.

 ## Design Themes
 1) Material Design - Dark Bronze theme (to match bronzed buttons and case - used in first HMI).